 Percussive guitar has gained popularity in recent years thanks to hit albums from Newton Faulkner and the rise of players such as Andy McKee and Jon Gomm online.
-A mixture of bass notes, melodies and strikes on the guitar make percussive playing quite a challenge.
+A mixture of bass notes, melodies and strikes on the acoustic guitar make percussive playing quite a challenge.

 The idea is to think of your instrument as a drum kit and produce sounds that equate to kick drum, snare and hi-hat by bashing the guitar body.
 Just take care not to damage your guitar.
 You have been warned!